ItsMeForLua/ItsMeForLua/README.md

 - [ ] cl-freelock needs its API-usage ~wiki-~ pages updated: I've already written multiple pages-worth for all 23 symbols; I'm just refining. **Edit 5/4/26:** I will actually be making the API-usage wiki pages as HTML in github pages.
 - [ ] I will add a github actions yml to Rust2d.
 - [ ] I need to hand over the perl libraries I currently manage on CPAN to other users since I no longer plan on using Perl.
 Inlinelua can go to the users who previously really wanted to own it.
-- [ ] I will be adding vale either as github CI/CD or as part of my google cloud Jenkins pipeline; specifically for README's and documentation proof reading.
+- [ ] I will be adding vale as github CI/CD.
+Specifically for README's and documentation proof reading.

 #### Still Working On
 _Meaning I have not abandoned_